Santos-Rui/Its-clocks-all-the-way-down/README.md

 [![V3 Video](https://i.imgur.com/Odb7a2D.png)](https://www.youtube.com/watch?v=IXYgIu-C8u8 "V3 Video")

-Im pretty happy with the results
+Im pretty happy with the results, probably wont go any further, the repetitiveness  of the project is a bit overwhelming

 </details>